shuckster/eslint-plugin-big-number-rules/README.md

 Taken in-order I think these constitute a good approach to ending up with a finance-safe codebase: Identify what needs fixing, fix them, and refactor the calculations as you go into more centralised places.

-You can then use a combination of `importDeclaration` and eslint's rule-enabling comment syntax to do things file-by-file, for example:
+You can then use a combination of `importDeclaration`/`importSpecifier` and eslint's rule-enabling comment syntax to do things file-by-file, for example:

 ```js
 // sum.js